- Solicitors For Business

 For more information on whiplash, take a look at our infographic.

-The term ‘whiplash-associated disorder’ (WAD) is another way of describing the symptoms of a whiplash injury.
-These vary from person to person depending on a variety of factors, including the type of accident that caused the neck injury, and the amount of force exerted on the neck during the incident.
+These vary from person to person depending on a variety of factors, including the type of accident that caused the neck injury, and the amount of force exerted on the neck experienced during the incident.

 Disorders associated with whiplash vary in terms of seriousness, with the most severe cases contributing to Alzheimer’s disease, vision problems and damage to the brain.
 Some of the most common WADs include: